MSc by Research in Paediatrics

 The allocation of graduate supervision is the responsibility of the Department of Paediatrics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Paediatrics.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.
-The supervisor would meet with their student at least 3 times a term.
+Most students have the opportunity to meet with their student at least three times a term.

 Assessment